aryamihirs/marqo-demo/README.md

 * `pip` (Python package manager)

 #### Dataset
-The dataset comprises 30 images of NFT-styled Bored Apes.
+The dataset comprises 30 NFT-styled Bored Apes images.
 Each image is tagged with descriptions in both English and Spanish, catering to the multilingual search capabilities of Marqo.

 #### Sample Queries
-The script is pre-configured with the following sample queries in English and Spanish:
+The script is pre-configured with the following sample queries in English and Spanish.
+Here are example queries to try.

 * "A trendsetting primate with eye-catching accessories" / "Un primate pionero con accesorios llamativos"
 * "A contemplative simian sporting urban fashion" / "Un simio contemplativo luciendo moda urbana"
+* "A whimsical monkey with an artistic flair" / "Un mono caprichoso con un toque artístico"
+* "A streetwise ape with a flair for the dramatic" / "Un simio callejero con un sentido dramático"
+* "A cartoon ape showcasing a vibrant persona" / "Un simio de dibujos animados mostrando una personalidad vibrante"
+* "A hip simian in casual chic attire" / "Un simio a la moda en atuendo casual chic"
+* "An avant-garde monkey radiating cool vibes" / "Un mono vanguardista que irradia ondas geniales"
+* "A dapper primate dressed to impress" / "Un primate elegante vestido para impresionar"

 #### Modifying Sample Queries
 To test different queries, modify the `query_text` parameter in the `perform_search` function call within `client.py`.
 This allows for experimentation with various search terms in both English and Spanish.

 #### Setting Up and Running Marqo Server
-* Install Docker: Required for running the Marqo server.
+* [Install Docker](https://docs.docker.com/get-docker/): Required for running the Marqo server.
 * Run Marqo Server:

 ###### bash